venturaEffect/the_consciousness_ai/README.md

 - **Primary:** We currently use Pinecone for managed, scalable vector storage.
 - **Alternatives:** For lower latency or greater infrastructure control, FAISS or Milvus are viable options.

+### World Modeling and Reinforcement Learning

+We continue to use DreamerV3 for world modeling with emotional context weighting.
+Benchmarking against alternatives like MuZero or PlaNet is recommended if latency or scalability issues are observed.

 ## Technologies

 - **Core AI:** LLaMA 3.3, palme (open-source PaLM-E), Whisper v3